<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 What about Unlimited Energy?

-Use a lot of electricity?
-Stop worrying about your bills and try our Unlimited Energy tariff– the same price no matter how much you use.
+Use a lot of electricity or gas?
+Take some of the worry out of your utilities with an Unlimited Energy tariff, and pay the same each month no matter how much you use.

 How your two-bedroom home compares